Videotron is committed to facilitating access to its services for everyone.

 - You must have a mobile device that is compatible with T911 service.
 Here is a list of Videotron certified devices.

 PLEASE NOTE: In order for T911 service to work in a given area, it must be supported by local 911 emergency services.
-Make sure that the service is available: www.Textwith911.ca
+Make sure that the service is available where you wish to use it: www.Textwith911.ca

 2- How to subscribe to T911 service?

-- Once the form will be available online and you will have filled it out, you will receive a text message from Videotron confirming that the service has been activated.
-If no text message is received within 3 business days, you must contact Customer Service.
+- You will receive a text message from Videotron confirming that the service has been activated.
+If no text message is received within five (5) working days, you must contact Customer Service.

 3- Do you have a compatible device?

 Use of T911 service requires a compatible mobile phone.
-The customer is responsible for ensuring their device's compatibility.
-Here is a list of Videotron certified devices.
+You are responsible for ensuring your device's compatibility.
+Here is a list of Videotron certified devices: Here is a list of Videotron certified devices.

 4- What to do when making an emergency call?